PlasticSCM/vscode-plasticscm/README.md

 1. Lists your pending changes
 2. Allows you to checkin all your pending changes at once
 3. Allow to see inline file changes as well as full-file changes compared to the latest changeset
+4. Group changes to assets from Unreal Engine 5 One File Per Actor (OFPA) in the "Dirty Unreal Levels" resource group, coalesced under the name(s) of the corresponding map(s)

 ## Install